 A. All Fall 2020 lab courses will be offered remotely.
 Students in year 2 and year 3 will automatically be placed in your clinical course and will show up on your timetable.
 If you have any questions about a course you are taking, please contact your course professor directly.

 A. Information regarding labs for Winter 2021 can be found in Notice: re face to face labs sent out on October 5th, 2020.

 A. No, the building is secured and the general and SIM lab spaces are not open.

-- If you have questions about skills practice, please email the Clinical Lab Coordinator; Lacey Rivest: firstname.lastname@example.org.
+- If you would like an appointment for skills practice, please email the Clinical Lab Coordinator; Lacey Rivest: firstname.lastname@example.org.